-- i.
-Establish clear rules with regards to the irrevocability of transactions, finality of payment and settlement. - ii.
-Establish and communicate settlement procedures to all participants.
-Furthermore, each participant shall ensure full compliance with settlement rules as it applies to the scheme and take adequate steps to mitigate its exposure to liquidity and credit risks that may impact on the scheme settlement. - iii.
-Establish well defined procedure for the management of default.
-Such procedure shall be in line with existing BIS PFMI.
-Where appropriate, the scheme board shall define who bears any losses that may result from a default, what actions are taken against the defaulting party and any other steps required to ensure the continuity of the scheme. - iv.
-Develop appropriate credit risk management practices to limit the risk associated with counter party and settlement failure. - v.
-Agree a unified risk based collateral requirement for participation in the payment space
+i. recommend clear rules with regards to the irrevocability of transactions, finality of payment and settlement;

+- ii. recommend and communicate settlement procedures to all participants; furthermore, each participant shall ensure full compliance with settlement rules as it applies to the scheme and take adequate steps to mitigate its exposure to liquidity and credit risks that may impact on the scheme settlement; - iii. recommend well defined procedure for the management of default.
+Such procedure shall be in line with existing PFMI; where appropriate, the scheme board shall define who bears any losses that may result from a default, what actions are taken against the defaulting party and any other steps required to ensure the continuity of the scheme; - iv. develop appropriate credit risk management practices to limit the risk associated with counter party and settlement failure; and - v. agree a unified risk based collateral requirement for participation in the payment space.

 8.6.
-INFORMATION SECURITY
+Information Security

 - i.
-System operators, Participants and PSPs shall: - a.
-Establish and implement Information Security policies that are in line with ISO 27001 standards or its successors. - b.
-Ensure the confidentiality, integrity and availability of all information, systems and networks that are critical to the success of the scheme.
+System operators, Participants and PSPs shall: - a. establish and implement Information Security policies that are in line with ISO 27001 standards or subsequent standards; and - b. ensure the confidentiality, integrity and availability of all information, systems and networks that are critical to the success of the scheme.
 The owners of such information, systems and networks shall be responsible for deploying the required resources. - ii.
-Scheme boards shall define where appropriate a minimum information security protocol such as PCIDSS for Card Payment System, to ensure the security of transactions and information transmission across the scheme. - iii.
-Participants and PSPs shall conduct annual Information Security assessment including penetration and vulnerability tests to ensure it is aware and is taking adequate steps to address current and ongoing issues.
+Scheme Boards shall recommend where appropriate a minimum information security protocol such as PCIDSS for Card Payment System, to ensure the security of transactions and information transmission across the scheme. - iii.
+Participants and PSPs shall conduct annual Information Security assessment including penetration and vulnerability tests to ensure it is aware and is taking adequate steps to address current and on-going issues.